VincentMeilinger/master-thesis/README.md

-# Master Thesis on Knowledge Graph Completion
+# Master Thesis on DCAT-AP Metadata Enhancement using a Knowledge Graph
-This repository contains the code and the data used for the experiments in the master thesis on Knowledge Graph Completion.
+This repository contains the code and the data used for the experiments in the master thesis on metadata enhancement.